How to build a paving slab shed base

 - Lay your slabs, levelling as you go

 - Fill in the gaps with sand or mortar

 - digging spade

 - rubber mallet

 - slab spacers

 - paving slabs

-Sturdier and longer lasting than a wooden shed base but less permanent than laying a concrete slab, a paving slab shed base is attractive and gives your shed the solid foundation it needs.
+Sturdier and longer lasting than a wooden shed base but less permanent than a poured concrete base, a paving slab shed base is attractive and gives your garden building the solid foundation it needs.
 Here’s how to lay a patio shed base.

 Repeat the process of laying your patio beginning in one corner like you did before.
 Bed in each slab by tapping it with your rubber mallet, checking with your spirit level and inserting spacers before moving onto the next patio slab.

 Allow your paving stone base to dry for at least 48 hours before removing your spacers.
 To prevent water penetration and weed growth, use either sand or dry mortar to fill the gaps between the slabs.
 Use a pointing trowel to compact the material so that it doesn’t just get washed away in the rain.
 Sweep away excess material then wet your patio down with a watering can.
 Your shed base is ready!